-Brighton College Al Ain prides itself on the Pastoral care provided in the Junior School.
-As a team we have worked hard to embed our values creating a culture of kindness, compassion and a real love of learning.
+Brighton College Al Ain prides itself on the Pastoral care provided.
+As a team, we have worked hard to embed our values creating a culture of kindness, compassion and a real love of learning.
 The children feel cared for and this creates an environment of trust where the children feel safe to make ‘marvellous mistakes’ and accepting of feedback.

 The Pastoral system is overseen by dedicated Deputy Heads, that ensures all children and staff feel supported in academic, pastoral and personal matters.